Barap1/Shodan-Style-Recon-Engine/README.md

 ## Overview

-The Shodan Style Recon Engine is a powerful tool designed for vulnerability analysis and penetration testing.
+The Shodan Style Recon Engine is a tool designed for vulnerability analysis and penetration testing.
 It leverages Masscan for high-speed network scanning and integrates with MongoDB to store and search the results.
 The web interface allows users to easily manage scans and search the database for specific information.

 ## Getting Started